 How big is God?The question "How big is God?" may sound, at first, like a childish question.
 And it is a question that children tend to ask.
 But it is also a question that philosophers deal with while trying to grasp the existence and nature of God.
 The fact is, God transcends physical dimension.
 It is not possible to define Him by human standards of size and measurement.
 This is the God who created the universe, and the atom, and everything we see and feel and experience.
-God created the concept and reality of infinity, and therefore He must be "outside" of infinity, both in terms of time and space.
-It is fruitless to try to figure out the answer to the question "How big is God?" because God's size cannot be determined or even expressed by the human mind.
+Some may say that God is "inifinitely big."
+But this is more of a concept than a physical depiction.
+In fact, the abstract concept we call "inifity" is something that really only the mind of God can contain.
+God is "outside" of time and space.
+We can not fully comprehend the nature of His being, though He has revealed to us all we need to know about Him and even invites us into personal relationship with Him.
+Still, it is fruitless to try to figure out the answer to the question "How big is God?" because God's size cannot be determined or even expressed by the human mind.

 God is not made of matter, and does not have a physical form like ours.
 That is why He came to us as Jesus Christ—God "incarnate" or in the body—so that He could relate to us on our level (Matthew 1:23; Hebrews 2:11, 17; 4:15).
 But God is "spirit" (John 4:24) and is essentially different from man (Isaiah 55:9).
 We are a soul, connected to a body, and we exist within the limits of space and time.
 We walk on a line from birth to death, and we are constricted by the dimensions of our bodies.
 However, God is eternal (Deuteronomy 33:27), and is not constricted by anything.
 In heaven, there is no temple, because "its temple is the Lord God the Almighty and the Lamb" (Revelation 21:22).
 He is able to see all the people on the earth at one time (Psalm 33:13–14) and is therefore not constricted by space.
 He is simply outside of those things.